Digger1955/dxvk-gplasync-lowlatency/README.md

 - `scale=x`: Scales the HUD by a factor of `x` (e.g. `1.5`)
 - `opacity=y`: Adjusts the HUD opacity by a factor of `y` (e.g. `0.5`, `1.0` being fully opaque).
 - `renderlatency`: Start of frame (usually when the game starts processing input) until the GPU did finish rendering this frame.
 Note that this will not work when a game's fps limiter is enabled, as there is no way to detect when a game will stall processing before reading input.
 Average over 100 frames.
 - `latencydetails`: provides insights about GPU buffer and v-sync buffer statistics.
-Helpful for fine-tuning the `dxvk.lowLatencyOffset` variable to competely eliminate GPU buffering and for fine-tuning the VRR refresh rate to minimize v-sync buffering in the VRR mode.
+Helpful for fine-tuning the `dxvk.lowLatencyOffset` variable to reduce GPU buffering and for fine-tuning the VRR refresh rate to minimize v-sync buffering in the VRR mode.

 Additionally, `DXVK_HUD=1` has the same effect as `DXVK_HUD=devinfo,fps`, and `DXVK_HUD=full` enables all available HUD elements.